emmilco/ruborm/README.md

-Human.first.toys # uses a through association to fetch all the toys of the first human's cats Human.find(2) # fetches Human with id 2 Cat.where(name: "Breakfast") # returns all cat records where the name column matches "Breakfast" Human.last.toys.count # gets the count (using SQL) of all the toys using a through association
+Human.first.toys # uses a through association to fetch all the toys of the first human's cats Human.find(2) # fetches Human with id 2 Cat.where(name: "Breakfast") # returns all cat records where the name column matches "Breakfast"
 ```